We noticed you are browsing from

 Rice paddy field along the coast, Japan

-Japan Cycling Tours
+Japan Cycling Holidays

-Top 5 Places for Japan Cycling Tours
+Top 5 Places for Cycling Tours in Japan

 The Noto Peninsula: Situated on the western coast of Japan, the Noto Peninsula is a cyclist’s paradise.
 With its rugged coastline, rolling hills and traditional fishing villages, this dramatic peninsula is a perfect blend of natural beauty and cultural heritage.
 You’ll enjoy stunning views of the sea as you ride along the coastline, passing through quaint towns and lush rice paddies.
 One of the highlights of cycling on the Noto Peninsula is the scenic Noto Kongo Coast Road, which boasts sublime ocean views and challenging climbs that are rewarded with panoramic vistas of the surrounding landscape.